israpps/PPC-Monitor/docs/Architecture Overview.md

 ### Geometry Transformation Engine (GTE)
 The GTE is also a part of the APU.
-In addition to the normal 0-63 GTE registers, there's an instruction register, execution status register, and cycle count register. (see APU_registers.txt) Instructions and data are copied from the MIPS register file to the GTE register file via PPC code.
+In addition to the normal 0-63 GTE registers, there's an instruction register, execution status register, and cycle count register. (see [APU Registers](./docs/APU/APU_registers.md)) Instructions and data are copied from the
+MIPS register file to the GTE register file via PPC code.
 Some instructions appear to be modified by the PPC prior to being copied over.
 Currently unknown how and why.
 The cycle count register contains the number of cycles the last executed GTE instruction would take on a real PS1/MIPS-IOP, this value is retrieved and then subtracted from the